New Neurons Born in Adult Rat Cortex

 higher order "executive" functions, and in the striatum,

-site of habits, reward and motor skill learning
+site of habits, reward and motor skill learning.
+In the

 cortex, the new neurons appear to arise from previously